aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivotfield/groupby/_index.md

 | groups | const Vector \<PivotGroupByType\>\& | Group types |
 | interval | double | The interval |
 | firstAsNewField | bool | Indicates whether adding a new field to the pivottable.
 Only for the first group item. |

+## ReturnValue

+False means this field could not be grouped by date time.

 ## See Also